Tips on how to decorate a small entryway in your home to add character and charm. Your guests will be greeted by such an inviting space!

 Sometimes you just have to go back to the basics.

 With an entryway as small as ours is, I feel like there are a few staples and changes you can make to transform the space into someone much more inviting.
-Here are my tips for how to decorate any small entryway!
+Here are my tips for how to decorate a small entryway!

 Decorative wall molding always makes a huge difference and adds great texture and appeal to any room.
 We added board and batten to our entryway, hallway, and living room and it seriously transformed the entire space.